 When an engineer designs a gamma curve for a camera he/she will be looking to achieve certain things.
 With Sony’s Hypergammas and Cinegammas one of the key aims is to capture a greater dynamic range than is possible with normal gamma curves as well as providing a pleasing highlight roll off that looks less electronic and more natural or film like.
 To achieve these things though, sometimes compromises have to be made.
-The problem being that our recording “bucket” where we store our picture information is the same size whether we are using a standard gamma or advanced gamma curve.
+The problem being that our recording “bucket” where we store our picture information is the same size whether we are using a standard gamma or a more advanced gamma curve.
 If you want to squeeze more range into that same sized bucket then you need to use some form of compression.
 Compression almost always requires that you throw away some of your picture information and Hypergamma’s and Cinegamma’a are no different.
-To get the extra dynamic range, the highlights are compressed.
+To get be able to record this greater range, the highlights are compressed.

 What do these numbers mean? lets look at HG3 3259G40

-The first 3 numbers 325 is the dynamic range in percent compared to a standard gamma curve, so in this case we have 325% more dynamic range, roughly 2.5 stops more dynamic range.
-The 4th number which is either a 0 or a 9 is the maximum recording level, 0 being 100% and 9 being 109%.
-By the way, 109% is fine for digital broadcasting and equates to bit 255 in an 8 bit codec.
-100% may be necessary for some analog broadcasters.
 Finally the last bit, G40 is where middle grey is supposed to sit.
-With a standard gamma, if you point the camera at a grey card and expose correctly middle grey will be around 45%.
+With a standard gamma, if you point the camera at a grey card and expose correctly middle grey will be around 43%.
 So as you can see these Hypergammas are designed to be exposed a little darker.
 Why?
 Simple, to keep skin tones away from the compressed part of the curve.

 Here are the numbers for the 4 primary Sony Hypergammas: